githedgehog/docs/docs/install-upgrade/overview.md

 1. `hhfab validate`
 1. `hhfab build`

-The installer for the fabric is generated in `$WORKDIR/result/`.
+The installer for the fabric is generated in `$CWD/result/`.
 This installation image is named `control-1-install-usb.img` and is 7.5 GB in size.
 Once the image is created, you can write it to a USB drive, or mount it via virtual media.

 ### Write USB Image to Disk

 !!! warning ""
     This will erase data on the USB disk.

-1. Insert the usb to your machine
+1. Insert the USB to your machine
 1. Identify the path to your USB stick, for example: `/dev/sdc`
 1. Issue the command to write the image to the USB drive
     - `sudo dd if=control-1-install-usb.img of=/dev/sdc bs=4k status=progress`